 In the summer of 2014 I weighed 540 pounds.
 I learned this by taking my first trip to the doctor in several years, and discovering the scale in the office was incapable of measuring my weight.
-That means I was at least more than 450 pounds, which was higher than I had guessed when asked.
+This meant I was at least more than 450 pounds, which was higher than I had guessed when asked.
 I bought a scale to weight myself at home, and stared at that number in absolute horror.
 I was off by a LOT, and while I knew I had some weight problems I had no idea just how bad things had gotten.

 It wasn’t difficult to figure out how I had gotten here.
 My diet on most days looked a little something like this: